microsoft/live-share/docs/use/vscode.md

 ![Toast notification showing message that Linux pre-requisites are missing](../media/vscode-linux-prereq-missing.png)

-If you click "Install", if you are on a detected distribution, a terminal window will appear where you'll need to enter your admin (sudo) password to continue.
+When you click "Install", a terminal window will appear where you'll need to enter your admin (sudo) password to continue.
 See [tips for unsupported distributions](../reference/linux.md#tips-for-unsupported-distros) for the current state of other distributions as reported by the community.

-Assuming it completes successfully, you should be all set!
+Assuming it completes successfully, restart Visual Studio Code you should be all set!

-If you are still running into problems or have other questions, see the **[Linux installation details](../reference/linux.md)** article for additional details and tips.
+If you are still running into problems, are running on a distribution not handled by the script, or have other questions, see the **[Linux installation details](../reference/linux.md)** article for additional details and tips.

 ## Sign in